PaoVal/calendly-experiment/README.md

 See demo in: localhost:8000/googlatient <br />

 #### Pros:
-1. Easier implementation for developers (most is already done)
+1. Easier implementation for developers (most is already done, just need OAuth)
 1. Syncs with google - Wide reach, a lot of people use google

 #### Cons:
 1. Providers would NEED a GSuite account to access "appointments" feature or "working hours" feature 1.1 If using "appointments" feature, patients would NEED a gmail account
-1. Providers must go to outside of our website to edit their calendar/ set their availability
+1. Providers must go to outside of our website to edit their calendar/ set their availability (still searching)
 1. Providers/patients WITHOUT a google account wouldn't be able to book

 ---